raspberrypilearning/generic-python-regex-text-between-patterns/en/step_1.md

-- You can find text between other characters or sequences of characters using Python's `re` module and the `findall()` method.
+If you want to find text located between specific characters or sequences of characters, you can use Python's `re` module and the `findall()` method.

 - Let's suppose you have the following string: